telerik/fiddler-everywhere-docs/knowledge-base/how-to-set-macos-terminal.md

 ## Set Fiddler Proxy (terminal app)

 Terminal applications on macOS like the [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm2](https://www.iterm2.com/), Command Prompt (Windows) are capable of executing HTTP and HTTPS requests thought 3rd-party tools like CURL.
 However, in the common case, these terminals won't use the system proxy.
 For Fiddler Everywhere to capture traffic that passes through them, they need to set the Fiddler Everywhere proxy explicitly.
-To achieve that, we could use the **export** command (macOS and Linux) or the **set** command (for Windows).
+To achieve that, you can use the **export** command (macOS and Linux) or the **set** command (for Windows).

 - Setting proxy settings on **macOS** and **Linux**
 ```bash